In this article:

 These drivers are automatically included in the deployment media.

-This can make it easy to copy the drivers from the Site Manager server to a SiteDeploy® instance in the event that Site Manager and SiteDeploy® are running on different computers or to share drivers between multiple instances of Site Manager and SiteDeploy®.
+This can make it easy to copy the drivers from an existing Site Manager server to a SiteDeploy® instance in the event that Site Manager and SiteDeploy® are running on different computers or to share drivers between multiple instances of Site Manager and SiteDeploy®.

 WinPE in-box drivers